-There is plenty of evidence on the application of live cultures in the treatment of diarrhea.
-Especially, the use of Saccharomyces boulardii yeast to patients with acute, watery diarrhea resulted in the cure and reduced frequency of that type of complaint in two subsequent months (5).
+There is plenty of evidence on the application of live cultures in the treatment of diarrhoea.
+Especially, the use of Saccharomyces boulardii yeast to patients with acute, watery diarrhoea resulted in the cure and reduced frequency of that type of complaint in two subsequent months (5).

 Live Culture and Dietary Fibre – Health Benefits

 There is increasing evidence supporting the beneficial effects of live cultures related to the improvement in the cholesterol levels, intestinal health, enhancement of the immune response, and cancer prevention (2).

 The treatment of acute diarrhoea, the prevention of antibiotic-associated diarrhoea, and the improvement of lactose metabolism are the conditions that live culture (probiotics) have a well-proven positive role.

 In addition, there is evidence showing that live cultures intake could possibly contribute to coronary heart disease prevention, reducing the bad cholesterol levels as well as controlling the blood pressure.
 Lately, there is also research showing that live culture consumption improves allergy symptoms (2).

 According to a study, specific strains administered in dairy products have improved the therapeutic outcome in women with bacterial vaginosis (7).
 According to a 2017 study, live cultures alleviate depressive symptoms(8).

 Dietary Fibre Health Benefits